AdamBoley/Exam-Scores-Analysis/README.md

 ### Project Summary page

-The Project Summary page contains an introductory section, the project's business requirements and some information about the dataset
+The Project Summary page contains an introductory section, the project's business requirements, where those business requirements are fulfilled, and some information about the dataset.

 ![Project Summary](screenshots/project-summary.PNG)